huviagadi/testpattern/README.md

 ### Adding Patterns

 Edit `pattern_gen.py` to add new test patterns.
 Each pattern is a function that draws to the framebuffer.
 See existing patterns like `draw_smpte()` for examples.
+I may add an example of drawing an image to the framebuffer, so real-life test card examples could be added as staatic images.

 ### Display Settings